Log: Memory

 Only 24 hours ago we were there: tucked away in the tight valleys of the Troodos (Τρόοδος) mountains, traversing twists and turns under a brilliant blue sky and the gaze of tall pines.
 Villages hung from the mountainside, and one of these was Kalopanagiotis (Καλοπαναγιώτης).

 Of the high highs and low lows that have characterized my first few days on Cyprus, Kalopanagiotis is literally and figuratively a very high high.
 The drive up from the southern coast into the mountains offers views that words do little justice to.
-Near Mount Olympus, the highest peak of the island, the view of the northern coast appears, and Cyprus feels suddenly small again, like when seen on a map for the first time.
+Near Mount Olympus, the highest peak of the island, the view of the northern coast appears, and Cyprus suddenly feels small again, like when seen on a map for the first time.
 It is a unique feeling to reach a mountain peak and to be able see the physical constraints that the sea places on land.
 It’s so different from the huge, continental places I grew up in that felt boundless.

 I first discovered this feeling of "boundedness" in Guadeloupe, which despite its very small size on the map felt bigger than Cyprus.
-I think it probably is, maps do distort after all.
-And still, I remember going to Terre-de-Haut in Les Saintes, climbing up to the highest peak and realizing that I could see the entire island from there, all around me.
-Even stronger was the feeling of going up to Saint Cloud and looking out and down onto the coast on which I lived, walked, and worked everyday.
-While the sea was breathtaking and gave that familiar sense of vastness, seeing the long but limited coast so perfectly drawn out made the feeling of boundary visceral.
+I think it probably is, given the way maps distort landmasses.
+In any case, I still remember that feeling, on my first visit to Terre-de-Haut in the archipelago of Les Saintes, when I climbed up to the highest peak and realized that I could see the entire island from there, all around me.
+A few months later, I re-encountered "boundedness" in Saint Cloud.
+From the slopes of the Soufrière volcano, I looked out and down onto the coast on which I lived, walked, and worked everyday.
+While the view of the sea provides a sense of vastness that is familiar to me, seeing the long but limited coast so perfectly drawn out made the feeling of boundary visceral.

-But back to Kalopanagiotis, which is to dive back down into the earth.
-It hugs a small creek with lush vegetation, giving the village a very intimate feeling.
-Instead of just looking down, I found myself looking up a lot, at the peaks, the sky, the buildings and streets above us.
 Despite the smallness of the village, it felt like there were not enough hours in the day to stroll through its narrow roads and river paths, once, twice, thrice.
-Kalopanagiotis is also penetrated by history, with its Byzantine artwork and archaeological remains of monasteries, baths, and water mills.
+Kalopanagiotis is penetrated by history, with its Byzantine artwork and archaeological remains of monasteries, baths, and water mills.
 At the same time, local businesses are vibrant and include a winery, artisanal stores, fusion restaurants and more.
 Nature, archaeology, art, and the culinary arts—I couldn’t ask for more.

 But when I try to capture the wonderment that I felt, I am reminded how insufficient words often are.
 There is no list of attraction detailed enough to really capture that feeling.